 The free guided nature walks shown below are sponsored by Lemon Bay Conservancy and will be held at Lemon Creek Wildflower Preserve, 3120 Gasparilla Pines Blvd., Englewood.
 Please come prepared for a hike.
 The preserve can be “buggy” this time of year.
 Consider wearing long sleeves and long pants.
 Water, a hat, sunscreen, bug spray and hiking shoes are recommended.
 Some people like to bring a walking pole.
 Binoculars are useful for observing more distant birds and other animals.
 Labyrinth Journey Anne Bonney will lead a guided tour of the Labyrinth on the Hill at the Preserve on Wednesday, March 29, 9 to 10am.
 Anne is a founding member of the Pilgrim’s Landing Labyrinth on Cape Cod.
 Join her for an introspective, instructional, inspirational journey through the seven circuits of the new Labyrinth.
 Feel free to journal, video, photograph, and wear protective footwear.
 Meet at the kiosk.
 Birding Tour Ken Blackshaw will lead a social birding tour, meeting at the kiosk area on Friday, March 31 from 8am to 11am.
 Birders of all levels are welcome to attend to marvel and uncover lesser-known facts about the birds at the Preserve.
 Please bring your binoculars, cameras, water bottles, sunscreen, and bug repellent.

 The items appearing in this column are as accurate as possible.
-Please phone the listed numbers for confirmation and further information.
-If you have an upcoming event you would like to have considered for Nature Calls” please send info and/or photo to The Englewood REVIEW, 370 W Dearborn St, Suite B, Englewood, FL 34223 or email@example.com.
+Please call the listed numbers for confirmation and further information.
+If you have an upcoming event you would like considered for Nature Calls, please send info to [email protected]